RandalRoot/CloudBeesDemo/docs/index.md

      <img src="./images/Figure10.png" alt="The RAW button context menu" width="50%" height="50%" />
    3. <ADD Instructions for using IDLE>

-In this demonstration you saw how Python can be use with the interactive mode.
-In the next section, look at how to create a Python script.
+In this demonstration, you saw how to use Python's interactive mode and its code editor IDLE.
+Many editors are available for working with Python, but these are the two that come with the Python installation.

 <hr/>

 ## The Python interpreter
 Whether you use the interactive console/terminal or the windowed editor option, the code you enter is sent to the Python interpreter for processing (figure 9.
 This interpreter application is what we refer to when we say your code runs on Python.

 <img src="./images/Figure09.png" alt="Pythons apps work with the Python Interpreter" width="50%" height="50%" />

 Figure 9.
 The Python interpreter

 ## Summary
-In this demo we covered how to install and start programming in Python.
+In this demo, we covered how to install and start programming in Python.
 While we only covered the very basics, there is more material I can share if you are interested.
-My contact info on this [Google Slides](https://docs.google.com/presentation/d/10KeZQ35RM3d9cDY5KNjvyz2z844UNtCt5Nl7brti-VQ/edit#slide=id.p).
+My contact info is on the [Google Slides](https://docs.google.com/presentation/d/10KeZQ35RM3d9cDY5KNjvyz2z844UNtCt5Nl7brti-VQ/edit#slide=id.p) presentation.